utdata/icj-cli-tools/lectures/git/git-01-git-intro.md

 ### Use Google Chrome

 I recommend that you use Google Chrome as your browser for this class.
-It is what I'll use in class, and it has lots of development tools built in that will come in handy.
+It is what I'll use in class and demonstrations, and it has lots of development tools built in that will come in handy.

 ### Visual Studio Code

 We'll start using our code editor, Visual Studio Code, with this assignment.
 I'll sometimes refer to this program as VS Code or just Code.

+In our computer setup and command-line lessons, we used either the Terminal/Git Bash programs to talk to our computers.
+Now that we have VS Code installed, we'll almost always use our Terminal from inside VS Code.
+It's the same thing, just tucked inside VS Code.

 ## Project setup